The supremacy of superfoods

-CHENNAI: Superfoods are becoming a popular diet style across the globe due to their particular health claims, presenting an interesting option to fight against food insecurity.
-Superfoods started gaining popularity due to their array of nutrients which actually make a difference in enhancing health and other physical features such as hair and skin.
+KOCHI: Superfoods are becoming a popular diet style across the globe due to their particular health claims.
+These started gaining popularity due to their array of nutrients which actually make a difference in enhancing health and other physical features such as hair and skin.

 What are superfoods?